-Home Health Aide services are direct services prescribed by a physician in addition to any services furnished under the State Plan that are necessary, as specified by the service plan, to enable the participant to integrate more fully into the community and to ensure the health, welfare and safety of the participant.
-The physician's order must be obtained every sixty (60) days for continuation of service.
-The home health aide provider is responsible for reporting, to the ordering physician and Service Coordinator, changes in the participant's status that take place after the physician's order, but prior to the reauthorization of the service, if the change should result in a change in the level of Nursing services authorized in the service plan.
+Home Health Aide services are direct services prescribed by a physician, a nurse practitioner or physician assistant in addition to any services furnished under the State Plan that are necessary, as specified by the service plan, to enable the participant to integrate more fully into the community and to ensure the health, welfare and safety of the participant.
+The physician's, nurse practitioner's or physician assistant's order must be obtained every sixty (60) days for continuation of service.
+The home health aide provider is responsible for reporting, to the ordering physician, nurse practitioner or physician assistant and Service Coordinator, changes in the participant's status that take place after the prescriber's order, but prior to the reauthorization of the service, if the change should result in a change in the level of Nursing services authorized in the service plan.